Bibliotherapy: In pedagogy

-Stages for teachers

 Bibliotherapy has three recognized stages: (1) identification, (2) catharsis, and (3) insight.
 Identification is when a reader associates themselves with the character or situation in the literary work.
 Catharsis is when the reader shares many of the same thoughts and feelings of the characters in the literary work, and insight is when the reader realizes that they relate to the character or situation and learn to deal more effectively with their own personal issues.
 Literary pieces allow teachers to identify for their class, or an individual student, a particular issue that they are dealing with directly or indirectly.
 In a class with a special needs student, for example, books featuring a character with the same needs will help students experience living with a chronic condition; through a guided discussion, they will be able to verbalize their thoughts and concerns.
 This exercise will offer insight into the issue of how to help their classmate effectively.
 Bibliotherapy "does not prescribe meanings, nor is it a form of direct teaching; it is more an invitation and permission giving to children to unveil wisdom and insight that might otherwise be squelched."

 Teachers who practice or need to use bibliotherapy can find connections to their state or provincial guidelines.
 A common challenge for classroom teachers is finding the right book, and although some annotated bibliographies are available online and in curriculum publications, not all issues are touched upon.
 A teacher may have to find their book.
 The following evaluation framework is suggested: